cloud-elements/devportal/docs/guides/formulasC2/index.md

 ## Example

-We provide detailed examples of various formulas in the [Examples](examples.html) section.
+We give detailed examples of formulas in the [Examples](examples.html) section.
 But, to help you understand the power of formulas, here's a common example.

-A common use case is keeping contacts synced across multiple systems.
-You might need to make sure that whenever a contact is added to Salesforce, it also syncs to Hubspot.
-To accomplish this, you must first [transform the data](/docs/guides/common-resources/index.html).
+A common use case is keeping contacts synced across many systems.
+You might need to make sure that whenever a contact is added to Salesforce, it also syncs to HubSpot.
+To do this, you must first [transform the data](/docs/guides/common-resources/index.html).
 Then, create a formula template that listens for updates to contacts in one CRM, and then pushes those contacts to another CRM.
-After you set up the template, create a formula instance where you plug in Salesforce as the source element and Hubspot as the target element.
+After you set up the template, create a formula instance where you plug in Salesforce as the source element and HubSpot as the target element.

 ## Definitions